Politics is an area of high contention. When someone carries political views other than your own, it’s easy to feel triggered.

 That is the message of Be You.
 We just can’t know why things happen, and what they can lead to down the road.
 It only makes sense to not try and control things in hopes of specific outcomes, but to enjoy the continuous unfolding of life.

-A: I don’t know about the word “guru”, but I am all about facilitating self-discovery in ourselves.
+I’m not sure if the word “guru” applies, but I am all about facilitating self-discovery in ourselves.
 We are all already perfect and complete, it’s how we perceive ourselves that contains flaws and limitations.
 Most of it comes from self-judgment we have been imprinted with by our environment, our lineage.
 My role is simply to help shed the light of awareness onto any self-limiting beliefs so that the person you are designed to be can emerge.

 As for the retreats… You need to feel safe to explore who you are.
 Unfortunately, there are few environments that can provide that safety, be it the workplace to personal relationships.
 Be You workshops and retreats create a safe environment that bring out the person you are designed to be, and to develop the confidence to take that person back into your life and make changes.
 All your joy and prosperity flows from your ability to be you.